Botox For Hyperhidrosis Treatment

 Common areas that can be treated include underarms and palms.

 When will Botox take effect?

 Underarm sweating will be decreased by 90% within 48 hours and full effect will be seen within one week.
-There may be simultaneous disappearance of odour associated with decreased sweating, but this is not consistent.
+There may be a simultaneous disappearance of odor associated with decreased sweating, but this is not consistent.

 How long does Botox last?

 Most patients will obtain the benefit of dryness with one treatment of Botox® for six to ten months.

 What are the risks and complications?

 Complications from injection into the axillary skin include tiny bruises which fade in a few days.
 In some cases, there may be small persistent areas of sweating that may need a second treatment.